What is a Report on Title? A Comprehensive Guide for Property Buyers

 These types of issues could diminish the property's value or restrict your future use of it.
 Essentially, it is your legal "safeguard," ensuring you have a full understanding of what you are buying and that the title is "good and marketable" for both you and your mortgage lender.

-What documents are supplied with a Report on Title?
+What documents are supplied with a report on title?

 As this is the final stage for the solicitor to the buyer before you move to exchange, the solicitor or conveyancer will also supply you with documents for signing, and other supporting documents including:

-Contract of Sale | The contract of sale is only signed by the buyer, not witnessed, and confirms:
+Contract of Sale | The contract of sale is signed by the buyer and does not require a witness.
+It confirms:

 If any information is incorrect within the sale contract, you can still sign the contract and return it to your solicitor, and they will "hand amend" to correct the error.
 As the contract is drafted by the seller, you can request that they correct the error, but there is no need, and doing so will waste time (normally 3 to 5 working days). |